Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects likely to impact this region.
-Notable projects are Stony Pinch Urban Development, Sophia Waters Sportsground, Ashtonfield Public School Upgrade, and Sophia Waters Estate.
+AreaSearch has identified three projects likely impacting the area: Stony Pinch Urban Development, Sophia Waters Sportsground, Ashtonfield Public School Upgrade, and Sophia Waters Estate.
+The following details projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.